zmnewk/forty-jekyll-theme/meetmel.md

 			<h2>Meet Mel</h2>
 		</header>
 	<p><span class="image left"><img src="{% link assets/images/mel03.JPG %}" alt="" /></span>
-	Hi there, my name is Mel and I am the primary counseller at Life Song Counselling.
+	Hi there, my name is Mel and I am the counseller at Life Song Counselling.
 I am really excited to be able to start opening up my servies to new clients in the illawarra region.
 I am passionate about helping children navigate their emotional world and supporting their families as they journey with them.

 	</p>